b0cal/miel-cicd/docs/development/ci_cd.md

 e.g., v1.0.0, v1.1.3
 ```

-Tags are automatically extracted from the `Cargo.toml` file during the build.

-The release workflow performs the following steps:

-1. **Build**

-- Build the application with a production profile.

-2. **Release**

-- Create a new GitHub Release with the tag name and description.
+Tags are used to:

+- Automatically trigger the release process
+- Version published binaries on GitHub Releases

 ## Local Testing